Tour of Secret: Tour dates

+DVD release

 The DVD was released on March 12 in Japan, March 21 in Taiwan, and March 25 in Hong Kong.
 The VCD was released on March 28 in Hong Kong.
 It featured 120 minutes of live footage, including encores.
 Both the VCD and the DVD included a tour documentary spanning the time from her first rehearsals for the tour up through the final show—condensing 150 days' worth of tour into nearly three and a half hour's worth of road movie footage.